SatyaVSarma/anomaly-detection-osvm/README.md

 * A brief overview of the theoretical framework behind the algorithm
 * A benchmark of its performances on both simulated and real world data (USPS).
 The corresponding code can be found in the Jupyter notebook.

+Main reference :

+* Schölkopf B., Platt J. C., Shawe-Taylor J., Smola A. J. et Williamson R. C. “Estimating the support of a high-dimensional distribution” Neural computation, 13(7), 1443-1471 (2001).

+Additional references can be found in the report.